Great Tibet Tour Logo GREAT TIBET TOUR ®

 Palden Lhamo

 The fierce form is known as Palden Lhamo.
 She is usually depicted as deep blue in color and with red hair, riding side-saddle on a yellow mule.
 On her head, there are five human skulls.
 On the right ear, there is a small lion, which is said to symbolize listening to the scriptures, and on the left ear, a small snake represents wrathful.
-On her waist, she hang a notebook, dedicated to recording bad things done by sentient beings, whose skin will be flayed.
+On her waist, she hangs a notebook, dedicated to recording bad things done by sentient beings, whose skin will be flayed.
 In her left hand, she holds a stick crafted from human bone to deal with the evil spirit Asura.
 In the right hand, she holds a skull bowl full of blood.

 Yamāntaka (The Destroyer of Death)